 The Defence School Mentor is a Teacher Aide employed by the school who has been at the College since it opened in 2015.
 Funding for the DSM is provided from the Department of Defence to facilitate the best possible education outcome for children of Defence members.
-This funding program is administered by the Defence Community Organisation (DCO) and recognises the partnership between schools and Defence to support Defence families through classroom support and social activities to support and encourage student friendships/relationships.
+This funding program is administered by the Defence Member and Family Support (DMFS) and recognises the partnership between schools and Defence to support Defence families through classroom support and social activities to support and encourage student friendships/relationships.

-The DSM at HSSC is Brenda Heskett who is based in the Resource Centre on Mondays and Fridays of each week and can be contacted by emailing bhesk3@eq.edu.au or telephoning 4614 7222.
+The DSM at HSSC is Brenda Heskett who is based in the Resource Centre and can be contacted by emailing bhesk3@eq.edu.au or telephoning 4614 7222.